 And we know that God causes everything to work together for the good of those who love God and are called according to his purpose for them. – Romans 8:28 NLT

 3.)
-Wait patiently on the Lord to restore and redeem you.
+Wait patiently for the Lord to restore and redeem you.
 He wants your faith to be stronger than before.
 God knows what you need when you need it.
 Things don’t often happen in our time.
 What we think should take a couple months, might actually take years.
 Trust Him for the victory.

 4.)
 Know who you are in Christ.
 If you have put your complete faith in God… then you should be secure in knowing you’re a child of God.
 And the promises belong to you just as much as they belong to any other believer and Christ follower.
 You’re just as worthy.